SORMAS-Foundation/SORMAS-Project/README.md

 Updating the SORMAS domain
 --------
-(you can ignore this when you are setting up a whole development enviroment)
+(ignore this when you are setting up a whole development enviroment, as described below)

 1. Get the latest SORMAS build from github: https://github.com/hzi-braunschweig/SORMAS-Open/releases/ (deploy.zip and app-debug.apk)
-2. locate the server domain directory (<domain-dir>).
+2. locate the server domain directory (domain-dir).
 Mostly /srv/payara-sormas/glassfish/domains/sormas
 3. make sure the server is not running
-4. delete the content from the following subfolders:
+4. delete the content from the following subfolders: domain-dir/autodeploy/bundles/... domain-dir/osgi-cache/felix
-   <domain-dir>/autodeploy/bundles/...
-   <domain-dir>/osgi-cache/felix
-5. copy the files from deploy/bundles to <domain-dir>/autodeploy/bundles
+5. copy the files from deploy/bundles to domain-dir/autodeploy/bundles
 6. update database: open sormas_schema.sql and execute ONLY the new part (compare based on table schema_version)
 7. start server: /srv/payara-sormas/glassfish/bin/startserv.bat
-8. copy sormas-ear.ear, sormas-rest.war, sormas-ui.war to <domain-dir>\autodeploy
+8. copy sormas-ear.ear, sormas-rest.war, sormas-ui.war to domain-dir\autodeploy
    after some seconds the server should be updated (wait until nothing happens in the log)
 9. try to login at https://localhost:6081/sormas-ui
    if it doesn't work: restart the server